-The inside of Café Kör will make you feel like you've traveled back in time to pre-war Budapest: This snug downtown restaurant features bentwood Thonet chairs, a carpeted floor, tightly crammed tables, and a waitstaff donning a formal garb.
+Café Kör makes you feel like you've traveled back in time to pre-war Budapest: This snug downtown restaurant is fitted with bentwood Thonet chairs, a carpeted floor, tightly cramped tables, while the kind waitstaff is donning a formal garb.
 In a city that increasingly prizes international food above its own, Café Kör is a Budapest essential, serving unadulterated, classic Hungarian dishes without twists or updates.

 Before you order, scan the oversized cardboard paper clipped to the wall and listing the daily specials.
-It's hard to go wrong with anything here, but keep a special eye out for the daily-changing soups (€4), the veal paprikash with egg dumplings (€13), and the oversized veal schnitzel with a green salad (€13).
-But best of all are the vegetable stews, főzelék, eaten as a main dish in Hungary—for the best experience, pair yours with a side of meatballs.
+It's hard to go wrong with anything here, but keep a special eye out for the daily-changing soups (€4), the paprikash with egg dumplings (€13), and the oversized veal schnitzel (€13).
+I also like the vegetable stew, főzelék, eaten as a main course with a side of meatballs.

-Café Kör's success is in large part thanks to manager Gábor Molnár, who's been overseeing every aspect of the restaurant with a cheerful demeanor since the opening in 1995.
-On weekdays, Café Kör is the see-and-be-seen lunch spot for Hungarian executives from the nearby financial district, in case that’s a crowd you care to mingle with.
-More families come here on Saturdays (the restaurant is closed on Sundays).
+Café Kör's success is in part thanks to the ever-present manager Gábor Molnár, who's been overseeing every aspect of the restaurant with a cheerful demeanor since the opening in 1995.
+On weekdays, Café Kör is the see-and-be-seen lunch spot for Hungarian executives from the nearby financial district; more families come here on Saturdays (the restaurant is closed on Sundays).